The community newsletter of RTI International’s Substance Use, Gender, and Applied Research (SUGAR) Program and the CoOp Studies

 This study is funded by National Institute on Drug Abuse grant UG3 DA044823.

-Young Women-Focused HIV Prevention: Seek & Test in North Carolina Clinics (NC Young Women’s CoOp)
+Young Women-Focused HIV Prevention: Seek & Test in NC Clinics (NC Young Women’s CoOp) (Durham, Guilford, and Wake Counties, NC)

 This study is funded by National Institute on Drug Abuse grant R01 DA041009.

-(PI: Tony Ma, Benten Technologies; Co-I: Yukiko Washio, RTI International)
+(PI: Tony Ma, Benten Technologies; Co-I: Dr. Yukiko Washio, RTI International)

-This project is designed to improve the efficiency and timeliness of collaborative care management for the case manager and the postpartum mother with a substance use disorder by providing an electronic Plan of Safe Care (ePOSC) accessible via mobile phone or tablet.
+The goal of this study is to improve the efficiency and timeliness of collaborative care management for the case manager and the postpartum mother with a substance use disorder by providing an electronic Plan of Safe Care (ePOSC) accessible via mobile phone or tablet.
+We are currently completing pilot testing to prepare for our Phase II application.

 The study is funded by National Institute on Drug Abuse grant R43 DA048673.